Gaurav927/gaurav927.github.io/XGBoost/index.md

 * 2nd degree taylors approximation in a way acting as regularization (we are not looking for exact solution, an approximate one helping us to not overfit the training data).
 * column subsampling

-4. **Generality** - These formulas work for any differentiable loss function, making XGBoost applicable to regression, classification, and ranking tasks.
-We prefer a convex loss function.
+4. **Generality** - These formulas work for any differentiable loss function, making XGBoost applicable to regression, classification.

 ---